isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Passive-Backup Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is an example configuration of the primary server in the
+The following is an example configuration file for the primary server in a
 passive-backup configuration:

 ::